Gestational Trophoblastic Disease (GTD)

 Gestational trophoblastic disease (GTD) is a group of rare tumours that begin in the uterus during or after pregnancy.

 At the start of a normal pregnancy, cells called trophoblasts help the newly fertilized egg implant into the wall of the uterus.
-These cells then go on to develop into a large part of the placenta.
-In GTD, these trophoblasts develop abnormally and create tumours.
+These cells develop into a large part of the placenta.
+In GTD, trophoblasts develop abnormally and form tumours.

-Most forms of GTD are noncancerous, but there are some forms that are cancerous.
+Most forms of GTD are non-cancerous, but some are cancerous.
 In many cases, patients who have had GTD can have healthy pregnancies after treatment.

 Types of GTD